technical-beast-7/Agrotech-platform/README.md

-# FarmEz - Agricultural Platform
+# Agrotech Platform

-FarmEz is a comprehensive agricultural platform designed to assist farmers with crop recommendations, market price analysis, and a marketplace for buying and selling produce.
+Agrotech is a comprehensive agricultural platform designed to assist farmers with crop recommendations, market price analysis, and a marketplace for buying and selling produce.
 The platform aims to leverage technology to empower farmers and improve agricultural practices.

 ## Features